seanpowell/docs/source/API_Reference/Web_API/profile.md

          <td>email</td>
          <td>Yes</td>
          <td>Must be in email format and not more than 100 characters</td>
          <td>This is the new email address we will be contacting you with.
-Changestake effect immediately</td>
+Changes take effect immediately</td>
       </tr>
    </tbody>
 </table>